midtown-ai/www/docs/glossary/e.md

  See also [E], ...

-## Equivalence Class Clustering And Bottom-Up Lattice Traversal Algorithm
+## Equivalence Class Clustering And Bottom-Up Lattice Traversal (ECLAT) Algorithm
-## ECLAT Algorithm

  ~ an [unsupervised learning] method that is classified as a [association rule learning] ...